 There are countless illnesses out there that are considered genetic, but what if they truly weren’t?
 What if things only appear genetic because we are passing down nutrient deficiencies and imbalances, as well as lifestyles and habits?
 The soils in the US have been depleted for nearly 100 years now, the rise of processed foods began shortly after, and the overuse of antibiotics (as well as other pharmaceuticals) has ruined our nutritional status even further.
+(I’m sure there are some illnesses that are truly genetic- but there are many that are due to nutritional issues that are passed down!)

 Ehlers–Danlos syndrome, and the symptoms associated with it, is one of those illnesses that might be due to nutritional imbalances and toxicities.

 Many genes are actually nutrient dependent as well!
 Vitamin A and copper are both nutrients that play a big role in gene expression.
-Vitamin A also plays a big role in copper dysregulation, which can create issues with connective tissue, joints, and muscles, all of which are a part of Ehlers–Danlos syndrome.
+Vitamin A also plays a big role in copper imbalances, which can create issues with connective tissue, joints, and muscles, all of which are a part of Ehlers–Danlos syndrome.
 Whole food vitamin C is also a crucial nutrient for tissue repair, collagen formation, immune system health, plus is very important for joints, blood vessels (think varicose and spider veins!), teeth, bones, and skin.

 From Linus Pauling Institute: “Copper is an essential cofactor for oxidation-reduction reactions involving copper-containing oxidases.
 Copper enzymes regulate various physiologic pathways, such as energy production, iron metabolism, connective tissue maturation, and neurotransmission”.